dgurudot/tg/HELP-AUTOTRADESETTINGS-BUYOFFSET.md

 Trade will be placed initally at Buy price received in signal.
-If it doesn't get executed within 5 seconds, then retry attempt will buy at buy price (could be Ask, Bid or Mark depending on setting) plus offset (default is 0.05).
+If it doesn't get executed within 5 seconds, then retry attempt will buy at buy price (Could be Ask, Bid or Mark.
+Default = Ask) plus offset (default is 0.05).

 Example:
 Buy signal $100 with Bid at $99 and Ask at $101.
 If initial limit order for Buy doesn't get filled at $100, then retry attempt will happen at $101 + 0.05 = $101.05.